pnnl/dream_v3/README.md

 <ul>
 <li>3D scatter plots of PMCD, TTD, and Monitoring Cost
 <ul>
-<li>Similar to (h), these 3D scatter plots look at the leak detection cutoff from 10% to 90% (e.g., Figure 32).
-A GIF is produced from this set of figures to show the relationship for the mass (or size) of the leak in relation to how long it takes to be detected and how expensive this scenario will be.</li>
+<li>Similar to (h), these 3D scatter plots look at the leak detection cutoff from 10% to 90% (e.g., Figure 31).
+A GIF (right) is produced from this set of figures to show the relationship for the mass (or size) of the leak in relation to how long it takes to be detected and how expensive this scenario will be.</li>
 <li>Questions to consider are: how important is PMCD, and is it a good indicator with a strong relationship between TTD and monitoring cost?</li>
-<li>In Figure 32, as expected, the GIF shows how PLD and TTD increase as the mass of CO2 detected increases.</li>
+<li>In Figure 31, as expected, the GIF shows how PLD and TTD increase as the mass of CO2 detected increases.</li>
 </ul>
 </li>
 </ul>